paultomas/qrzlogger/README.md

     	Database file (default "~/.qrzlogger.sqlite3")
     -h string
     	host ip (default "0.0.0.0")
-    -k string
-    	API key
     -p int
     	port (default 2237)

 You need to have a QRZ subscription and an API key.

-A typical invocation:
+Set the environment variable QRZ_KEY to your API key.

+E.g. a typical invocation (Linux/macOS):
+    export QRZ_KEY=<your-API-key>
-    ./qrzlogger -k <your-API-key>
+    ./qrzlogger

+Windows:
+    set QRZ_KEY=<your-API-key>
+    qrzlogger

 You can use: